Email is Forever … Beware

 According to the Pew Research Center 32 percent of Americans polled accepted the idea of evolution, and 49 percent believed in global warming.
 Most scientists agree that there is a large knowledge gap.

-Scientist like Albert Einstein, Louis Pasteur and Marie Curie are like rock legends but we need some more new stars that want to share with the public their work and their passion.
+Scientists like Albert Einstein, Louis Pasteur and Marie Curie are like rock legends, but we need some more new stars who want to share with the public their work and their passion.

 Will this ever happen?
 Will scientists willfully choose to descend from Olympus?
 I hope so.